 Zipp Contour SL Bar Review

 Tired hands.
 Numb hands.
 Fatigued hands.
 We’ve all had them.
 While aluminum bars are much more economical, they tend to transfer much of the road chatter directly to your hands and arms.
 Enter a good set of carbon bars.
-But, in my opinion, I prefer a set of bars that feature extra ergonomics for good measure.
+And, in my opinion, I prefer a set of carbon bars that feature extra ergonomics for good measure.
 I’ve been riding the 44cm short and shallow bend version of the Contour SL.
 I much prefer the SS version over a traditional bend due to the ergonomic drops and shorter reach.
-These bars have been the perfect match for the amazingly-fast Felt F1 I’ve had.

 The Contour SL features ovalized tops with cable grooves.
-The result is a nice platform for long rides and improved blood flow.
-As I’ve moved around these bars over the course of my rides, I’ve appreciated the flat tops and the ease of moving from hoods to drops and back.
+Those grooves work well with both cable and hydraulic hoses.
+This flat platform results in improved comfort and blood flow during long stints in the tops.
+And, they are not oversized in diameter, so small hands will appreciate them as well.
+As I move around these bars over the course of my rides, I appreciate the ease of moving from hoods to drops and back.
 The short reach makes that process much easier.
 Additionally, the curve of the short and shallow drops feels comfortable in-hand and provides a great perch for high-speed descents.

 I will say that there are bars on the market that will certainly provide a more comfortable ride (Easton EC90 Aero, ControlTech Carbon Comp or Bontrager Race Lite X), but the Carbon SL’s do a great job of cutting out a fair amount of road chatter without any gimmicks — just finely-tuned carbon fiber.
-With that finely-tuned carbon fiber, you get an ultra-stiff bar for responsive handling in and out of the saddle.
+And, with that fine-tuned fiber, you get an ultra-stiff bar for responsive handling in and out of the saddle.
 Again, they do take the edge off large and small bumps in the road, but these are tuned to be responsive like a race car.